-According to Commerzbank’s policy on the armaments sector, the bank “does not in any circumstances involve itself in transactions related to controversial weapons.”[ii]
-For a definition of controversial weapons, Commerzbank refers to the German War Weapons Control Act[iii], which provides an elaborate definition of nuclear weapons based on the revised Brussels Treaty of 1954.[iv]
+According to Commerzbank’s policy on the armaments sector, the bank “does not in any circumstances involve itself in transactions related to controversial weapons.”[iii]
+For a definition of controversial weapons, Commerzbank refers to the German War Weapons Control Act[iv], which provides an elaborate definition of nuclear weapons based on the revised Brussels Treaty of 1954.[v]

-Commerzbank does not publish its exclusion list, which is based on the findings of data provider Sustainalytics.[vii]
+Commerzbank does not publish its exclusion list, which is based on the findings of data provider Sustainalytics.[viii]

 We commend Commerzbank for adopting a public policy on nuclear weapons.
 We recommend Commerzbank apply its policy to all nuclear weapon producers, including companies whose involvement in controversial weapons constitutes only a small part of their activities.
-Furthermore, Commerzbank’s should apply its exclusion policy to all financial products it offers, including assets managed.
+Furthermore, Commerzbank’s should apply its exclusion policy to all financial products it offers, including assets managed, and requests from clients that explicitly ask for or choose funds that contain controversial weapons producers should be refused.
 We look forward to engaging with Commerzbank, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.